 - One 3/4″ PVC Elbow – Home Depot – $.64

-First, cut the PVC pipe to the lengths shown above.
+First, cut the class 200 (irrigation) PVC pipe to the lengths shown above.
 Glue the pieces as shown in this photo.
-Make sure the two 7″ pieces are parallel
+Make sure the two 4″ pieces are parallel

 Second, prepare the coax, by cutting the 50′ cable in half.
 Each 50′ cable makes wires for two antennas.
-Make sure you poke the cut end of the coax into the bottom 7″ PVC pipe until it sticks out the top before you put the antenna together.
-Your antenna won’t make that sharp bend.
+Make sure you poke the cut end of the coax into the bottom 4″ PVC pipe until it sticks out the top before you put the antenna together.

 Place the two suction cup dent pullers on your window, or flat surface, about 13″ apart.
-The handles should be place horizontally so you can attach the 7″ PVC pipe to them with the hose clamps.
+The handles should be placed horizontally so you can attach the 4″ PVC pipe to them with the hose clamps.
 Arrange the pipes so the antenna is as close to vertical as possible.
 Then tighten the hose clamps.

-Drape the coax into the car into the least used door frame, taking care not to crimp the coax in the door seal.
-Route the cable through the vehicle to your radio.
+Drape the coax into the car into the least-used door frame, taking care not to crimp the coax in the door seal.
+Our recent experiences have encouraged us to mount these on the driver’s side of the vehicle.
+An abundance of low hanging branches kept striking the passenger side devices.
+Route the cable through the vehicle to your radio and take off.

 If you need to use this antenna in an area without glass or a similar flat surface, you can drill a hole in the top cap.
 Run a string through the hole and you can hang this from a tree, or a balcony for emergency use.

 You can also use the hose clamps to connect the pipe to an existing vertical pipe, or railing.